 Ready to apply?
 Please complete the digital application form and the required documentation.

-are highly valued in many careers, especially those in the health sector.
+Critical thinking skills are highly valued in many careers, especially those in the health sector.
 Nurses who can think critically are able to accurately assess problems, prioritise concerns, and come up with solutions based on evidence.

 - Can you think of some examples of how critical thinking might be used in nursing?
 You can look at the cards below to get some ideas.